John A. Quitman: Filibustering

-It was in his capacity as governor of Mississippi that Quitman was approached by the Venezuelan filibuster Narciso López to lead his expedition of 1850 to liberate Cuba from Spanish rule.
-He turned down the offer because of his desire to complete his term as governor but did offer assistance to López in obtaining men and materials for the expedition.
-López's effort failed, and the repercussion led to Quitman's being charged with violations of Neutrality Act of 1817 and his resignation from the post of the governor so that he could defend himself.
+It was in his capacity as governor of Mississippi that Quitman was approached by Narciso López, the Venezuelan-born filibuster, to lead his expedition of 1850 to liberate Cuba from Spanish rule.
+He turned down the offer because of his desire to complete his term as governor but did provide assistance to López in the form of supplies of M1841 Mississippi rifles for the expedition.
+López departed for Cuba and captured Cárdenas, but a Spanish counterattack caused López to leave for Key West.
+The repercussion of the expedition led to Quitman being indicted by a federal grand jury in New Orleans for violations of the Neutrality Act of 1818.
+Quitman resigned as governor so that he could defend himself.
 The charges were dropped after three hung juries allowed him to avoid conviction.

 With the encouragement of President Franklin Pierce, Quitman, with assistance from later Confederate General Mansfield Lovell, began preparations in July 1853 for a filibuster expedition of his own.
 The preparations to invade Cuba were nearly complete, with several thousand men prepared to go, when in May 1854, the administration reversed course and undertook steps to stop what it had almost put into motion, presumably because it felt that in the wake of the furor over the passage of the Kansas–Nebraska Act, the action to add slave territory such as Cuba would cause irreparable damage to the Democratic Party in the North.

 Return to politics

-On March 4, 1855, Quitman was elected to the Thirty-fourth Congress for the Democratic Party and served in that and the ensuing Congress until his death.
-In Congress, he was Chairman of the Committee on Military Affairs.
+On March 4, 1855, Quitman was elected to the 34th United States Congress as a representative from Mississippi's 5th congressional district and served until his death during the 35th Congress.
+On April 29, 1856, Quitman gave a speech mentioning a bill he introduced to repeal the first through the eleventh section of the Neutrality Act of 1818, and his desire for the United States to take possession of Cuba.
+In Congress, he was Chairman of the United States House Committee on Military Affairs.

 Death

-John A. Quitman died at his home, "Monmouth," near Natchez, Mississippi, on July 17, 1858, aged 58, apparently from the effects of National Hotel disease, which he contracted during the inauguration of President James Buchanan.
+John A. Quitman died at his home, "Monmouth," near Natchez, Mississippi, on July 17, 1858, aged 59, apparently from the effects of National Hotel disease, which he contracted during the inauguration of President James Buchanan.
 He was buried in the Natchez City Cemetery in Natchez, Mississippi.